dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 ### Defining functions

-In addition to defining a `model` function, the Python model can import other functions, or define its own functions.
+In addition to defining a `model` function, the Python model can import other functions or define its own.
 Here's an example, on Snowpark, defining a custom `add_one` function:

 <File name='models/my_python_model.py'>